Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Introduction

-In many applications, one often wants the top-$k$ selection results that are both fair and high-quality.
-To get a fair top-$k$ selection in conjunction with other needs, typically, one specifies proportional fairness constraints on the top-$k$ selection results.
-In many of the previous works \cite{zehlike2017fa, celis2018ranking, yang2019balanced}, these fairness constraints are applied after the scores of items are determined, which might result in different selection criteria for different groups.
+In many applications, one often wants top-$k$ selection results that are both fair and high-quality.
+To ensure a fair top-$k$ selection that also satisfies other needs, proportional fairness constraints are commonly applied to the results.
+In many of the previous works (e.g., \cite{zehlike2017fa, celis2018ranking, yang2019balanced}), these fairness constraints are applied after the scores of items are determined, which might result in different selection criteria for different groups.
 However, an intervention in selection criteria after scores are determined might be subject to legal challenges (e.g., Ricci vs. DeStefano \cite{ricci}), so using a fair scoring function to begin with could be a better choice.
 Besides, one might only be interested in finding a fair scoring function in a subset of scoring functions.
-For example, to select the top-$k$ applicants to interview for a position, a recruiter might believe the relevance of the applicant's previous jobs is more important than the applicant's years of experiences, so they might assign a larger weight to the former attribute than the latter while designing the scoring function.
+For example, to select the top-$k$ applicants to interview for a position, a recruiter might believe the relevance of the applicant's previous jobs is more important than the applicant's years of experiences, so they might assign a larger weight to the former attribute than to the latter while designing the scoring function.
 The other situation could be that one already has a scoring function that does not produce a fair top-$k$ selection, and wants to find a ``near-by'' scoring function that produces a fair one, that is, each weight of the attribute does not vary from its original value by a lot.
 Sometimes even knowing there does not exist a ``near-by'' one could be helpful since that might reveal some negligence in the process of designing the scoring function.
-Consider the following slight variation of the example from \cite{asudeh2019designing}.
+Consider the following variation of the example from \cite{asudeh2019designing}:

 \begin{eg} A college admissions officer is developing a selection scheme for a pool of applicants, each possessing multiple relevant attributes.
 For simplicity, let us consider two of these attributes: high school GPA and SAT score (denoted as $g$ and $s$), assuming both of these attributes are properly normalized and standardized.
 Suppose the given fairness constraint is that at least $40\%$ women should be in the admitted class.
 The officer might believe that $g$ and $s$ should have an approximately equal weight, thus having the scoring function $f(c) = 0.5 \times g + 0.5 \times s$ to compute a score for each applicant $c$.
 Then, the (say) top-500 applicants are selected by score.